-Selecting a WordPress theme for your blog is quite a tough decision because of the huge number and variety of free WordPress themes and Premium themes available in the market.
+Selecting a WordPress theme for your blog is quite a tough decision because of the huge number and variety of free WordPress themes and premium themes available in the market.

 You’d be wrong and definitely curse yourself later if you do that.
-I’m not telling this to make a sale but this is the truth.
+I’m not telling you this to make a sale but this is the truth.

 I’m not saying free WordPress themes are bad but they come with many disadvantages.
-If you are really on a budget, you can download themes from WordPress theme directory but downloading them from other sources will put you at risk.
+If you are really on a budget, you can download themes from the WordPress theme directory but downloading them from other sources will put you at risk.